periph/website/site/content/project/goals.md

 # Goals

-`periph` was created as an anwer to specific goals:
+`periph` was created as an answer to specific goals:

 - Not more abstract than absolutely needed.
 Use concrete types whenever possible.